thegworld/gtx-browser/services/device/generic_sensor/README.md

 ## Introduction

-This document explains how sensor APIs (such as Ambient Light Sensor, Accelerometer, Gyroscope, Magnetometer) are implemented in Chromium.
+This document explains how sensor APIs (such as Ambient Light Sensor, Accelerometer, Gyroscope, Magnetometer) are implemented in GTx Browser.

 This directory contains the platform-specific parts of the implementation, which is used, among others, by the [Generic Sensor